Broccoli Spinach Pesto

 • Combine the spinach with the broccoli, cheese, basil, oil, and lemon juice (if using) in a food processor or blender, and process until smooth.

-• The pesto store in the fridge for a few days – just pour a little oil over the top to stop the air reaching it to prevent it from browning.
+• The pesto can be stored in the fridge for a few days – just pour a little oil over the top to stop the air reaching it to prevent it from browning.

 • You can also freeze it for up to a month.